About the Smart City Innovation Lab at Católica-Lisbon

 DIANA – Digital Intelligent Assistant for Nursing Applications supports caregivers while improving the life and safety of the elderly and impaired by providing novel solutions for action and behavior recognition using AI-powered 3D sensors.
 It will provide assistance in numerous complex tasks such as monitoring the safety of patients 24/7, controlling walks at night, responding to alarms from existing sensors, supporting activities of daily living, monitoring health trends of patients, and visualizing this data.

 In addition, this project addresses specifically the toilet, where hardly any supporting technologies exist.
 The visit to a toilet is part of the daily routine and takes a high amount of nursing time.
 DIANA has the unique goal of increasing people’s autonomy and digitizing the help of nurses.
 This will have immediate positive consequences on job performance as well as raise the efficiency of an estimated 30%.
-The DIANA project builds on years of research by the consortium, which the Smart City Innovation Lab is part of.
+The DIANA project builds on years of research by the consortium, which the Digital+Sustainable Innovation Lab is part of.

 Selected Partners